FasterProcess/sam2_opt/README.md

 # predictor.speedup("torch")        # reset to raw version, which support other model version, such as tiny
 ```

-# how to compatible with sam2-lib
+# how to compatible with sam2 installed by pip

 ```python
 # add below code to your first run-line